Reading List

 Sapiens: A Brief History of Humankind (Yuval Noah Harari)

 A compelling read that looks at the triumphs and endurability of homo sapiens through the lens of both history and science.
-Harari offers insight into the constant evolution of humanity and what the future could possibly look like for homo sapiens.

 The Righteous Mind (Jonathan Haidt)